kocyigitemre/deceptilens/README.md

 ### 1. Input data
 All of the collected data is available under the "data" folder.
 ### 2. Model's classification and explanations
-Classification of the input data with explanations.
+Classification of the input data with explanations is available under the "model-output" folder.
 ### 3. Experts' classification
 Classification of the input data by experts.
 Each example was evaluated by three different experts.